semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 - Semgrep Secrets scans up to **5 GiB** of uncompressed blobs.
 This ranges from around **10,000 to 50,000** previous commits depending on the average size of the commit.
 - For repositories with more than 5 GiB of history, Semgrep Secrets is still able to complete the scan, but the scan scope will not cover the older commits beyond 5 GiB.
 - The size of the commit history affects the speed of the scan.
 Larger repositories take longer to complete.
-- Semgrep Secrets scans the whole commit history every time it is run.
+- Semgrep Secrets scans the whole commit history every time a full scan is run.
 This guarantees that your Git history is also scanned using the **latest Secrets rules**.